Kseredick95/READMEgenerator/README.md

-# ReadMe Generator
+# Readme Genterator

 ## Description
-Fill out the prompts to generate a ReadME markdown file
+Fill out the prompts to generate a Readme markdown file

 ## Table of Contents
 * [Installation](#installation)